Canning Cherry Tomatoes (Two Simple Ways!)

 It’s better not to because when we start adding different ingredients we change the levels of acidity.
 When you do that, you might need to process your tomatoes in a pressure canner instead of in the water bath canner as I do when canning stewed tomatoes.

 I love growing cherry tomatoes!
 They are easy to pick, fun to eat fresh right off the trellis, and each plant produces a ton of tomatoes.
-They might not be as popular when it comes to canning tomatoes but since they are so easy to grow and we always have a ton of them I find that canning cherry tomatoes is actually a great way to preserve them.
-I enjoy adding them to dishes and cooking with them just as much as I enjoy eating them fresh.
 If you find yourself with a whole lot of cherry tomatoes don’t hesitate to can them!

 More Canning Tutorials…